joggrdocs/support/docs/welcome-to-joggr.md

 **Can I see an audit history?**

 *Yes, of course.
-Joggr is built on-top of GitHub.
+Joggr is built on top of GitHub.
 Every JoggrDoc created is committed to GitHub.
 Therefore, you can manage the audit history just like you do with your codebase *😀* *[*Here*](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file)* is GitHub's documentation on how to view the history of a file.*

 **What happens when I move documents in Joggr?
 GitHub?**